patrick-crawford/WEB422-Backup/notes/react-routing.md

   ```
 * Update the `Project.js` file:

-  To read the value of the "id" route parameter, we need to make a few changes to our "Project" component (defined in `Project.js`), ie:
+  To read the value of the "id" route parameter, we need to make a few changes to our "Project" component, ie:

   * Add the ["useParams" Hook](https://reactrouter.com/core/api/Hooks/useparams):